juangamella/sempler/docs/source/drfnet.rst

 As input, the procedure takes a directed acyclic graph over some variables and a dataset consisting of their observations under different environments.
 The data can also be "observational", that is, from a single environment.
 The procedure then fits a non-parametric Bayesian network, where the conditional distributions entailed by the graph are approximated via distributional random forests :ref:`[2]<references class>`.
 Once fitted, you can sample from this collection of forests to produce a new, semi-synthetic dataset that respects acyclicity, causal sufficiency, and the conditional independence relationships entailed by the given graph, while its marginal and conditional distributions closely resemble those of the original dataset :ref:`[1, figure 4]<references class>`.

-**Additional dependencies**
+**Additional R dependencies**

-To run this procedure you will need additional dependencies, which are not required for the rest of sempler's functionality.
-In particular,
+For now, only an `R` implementation of Distributional Random Forests [2] is available.
+Thus, to run the procedure you will additionally need

-- you will need an installation of `R`; you can find an installation guide `here <https://rstudio-education.github.io/hopr/starting.html>`__
+- an `R` installation; you can find an installation guide `here <https://rstudio-education.github.io/hopr/starting.html>`__
 - the `R` package ``drf``, which you can install by typing ``install.packages("drf")`` in an R terminal
-- the python packages ``pandas`` and ``rpy2``, which you can install by executing ``pip install rpy2 pandas`` in a suitable shell

 The class is documented below.